aparreno14/OpenGalois/README.md

 This design is intentional.
 It keeps the verifier small and avoids hiding difficult symbolic simplification inside the trusted core.

-For example, OpenGalois treats a symbol such as

-[
-\sqrt{2}
-]

-as an algebraic radical object satisfying (u^2=2), not as a numerical branch of the complex square root function.
+For example, OpenGalois treats a symbol such as `sqrt(2)` as an algebraic radical object satisfying `u^2 = 2`, not as a numerical branch of the complex square-root function.

 ---